 whatever cost to ourselves, it is our duty to keep our

 navy so strong that it must be for ever impossible for

 The tone of those lines, and of the poem itself, make it perfectly clear they are being addressed to a young child.
 And, appropriately, it is a young child who takes up the challenge in a poem that is full of innocent charm, even though openly didactic.
 As the poem moves to its close Kipling is careful to engage his adult as well as his child readers.
 The first two lines of each four-line stanza are in the form of a question put by a child to the big steamers, with the third and fourth lines comprising the steamers’ reply.
 The child’s answers are simple variations on a theme, and the replies are equally simple responses pitched in a tone and language that the child will have no difficulty understanding.

 Notes on the Text

-[Line 2] England’s own coal.
-The trading business of the steamers was by no means simply one way.
-Payment for the imported food was made out of Britain’s thriving exports in coal and manufactured goods.
+[Line 2] England’s own coal: The trading business of the steamers was by no means simply one way.
+Payment for the imported food was made out of Britain’s thriving exports of coal and manufactured goods.
 The leading role played by Britain in the industrial revolution is stressed throughout the School History and reinforced by the very next poem in the sequence “The Secret of the Machines.”

 ©Peter Keating 2006 All rights reserved